 The influence of annual freshwater flow (or lack of flow) on water quality, productivity, and fishes of the San Francisco Bay-Delta Estuary (Estuary) is relatively well-studied, though many responses are still difficult to predict.
 There are well-established relationships between freshwater outflow and population levels of certain biota, most notably the Longfin Smelt (Spirinchus thaleichthys) which has much higher abundances and recruitment during high-flow conditions (Kimmerer et al. 2019).
-Other fishes, such as the Delta Smelt (Hypomesus transpacificus), have a more complicated relationship with flow, with temperature, rather than outflow often driving their population growth, particularly over the past ten years (Schultz et al. 2019, FLOAT-MAST 2020)
+Other fishes, such as the Delta Smelt (Hypomesus transpacificus), have a more complicated relationship with flow.
+Temperature, rather than outflow has been the key driver of their population growth, particularly over the past ten years (Schultz et al. 2019, FLOAT-MAST 2020).

-Multi-year droughts have received less study than annual or seasonal outflow.
-However, the 2012-2016 drought provided the impetus for a number of studies and reports that give us a basis for predictions regarding major ecosystem changes we expect to see during a drought (Lehman et al. 2017, Jabusch et al. 2018, Singer et al. 2020, Mahardja et al. 2021) (Table 1).
-Based on similar information and experiences with previous drought operations (e.g. Kimmerer et al. 2019; Durand et al. 2020), we also provide a specific discussion of the expected influences of the TUCP and EDB (see text below and Table 2).
+Multi-year droughts have received less study than outflow per se.
+However, the 2012-2016 drought provided the impetus for a number of studies and reports that give us a basis for predictions regarding major ecosystem changes we expect to see during a drought (Lehman et al. 2017, Jabusch et al. 2018, Singer et al. 2020, Mahardja et al. 2021)(Table 2).
+Based on similar information and experiences with previous drought operations (e.g. Kimmerer et al. 2019; Durand et al. 2020), we also provide a specific discussion of the expected influences of the TUCP and EDB (see text below and Table 3).

-Hydrology and Water Quality
+1. Hydrology and Water Quality

 Reduced precipitation and the associated decrease in freshwater inputs to the estuary is the most obvious impact of a drought.
-In the Delta, hydrology is largely controlled by tides, upstream dam releases, exports, gates, barriers, and topography.
-With lower annual precipitation, the intent of many actions is to conserve upstream storage, so as to extend the period over which reservoir operators can effectively manage conditions below the dams, and to provide adequate spawning and rearing habitat.
-However, as a consequence of these actions we can expect lower instream flows in all of the major rivers entering the Delta than would occur in wetter years (Durand et al. 2020).
+In the Delta, hydrology is largely controlled through upstream dam releases, exports, gates, and barriers.
+With lower annual precipitation, we can expect lower instream flows in all of the major rivers entering the Delta (Durand et al. 2020).
 Lower flows in the rivers will reduce the activation of off-channel habitat and limit floodplain inundation.
 The decreased inflow will have several direct impacts on water quality.
-Within the Delta, the salinity gradient will move inland due to greater tidal influence under decreased outflow conditions.
+Within the Delta, the salinity gradient will move inland due to greater oceanic and tidal influence under decreased outflow conditions.
 Water residence times in the Delta generally increase under low flows, allowing more time for biogeochemical processes to impact water quality, as well as more time for biota (e.g., phytoplankton and zooplankton) to grow.
-Lower freshwater inflows, combined with an increase in aquatic weeds, will reduce sediment transport and turbidity (Conrad et al. Draft manuscript; (Hestir et al. 2015)).
+Lower freshwater flows, combined with an increase in aquatic weeds, will reduce sediment transport and turbidity (Conrad et al. Draft manuscript; (Hestir et al. 2015)).